Green Zebra: Planting information

 The Green Zebra tomato does not often obtain a disease; however, if the tomato has a disease the Green Zebra will not turn yellow, the plant will stay green until it wilts.
 The Green Zebra has a higher defense rate against diseases compared to other tomatoes.

 To grow this tomato one must plant seed 1–2 weeks after the temperature remains constant around 15-35 degrees Celsius.
-The soil should be well drained and the seed must remain 3mm deep within the ground under full sunlight.
-Plant the seed 30cm to 90cm apart and let harvest for 65–80 days.
+The soil should be well drained and the seed must remain 3 mm deep within the ground under full sunlight.
+Plant the seed 30 cm to 90 cm apart and harvest after 65–80 days.
 This plant is semi-annual and it is best to harvest in midsummer.
-One should transplant when plant is 15cm high.
+One should transplant when the plant is 15 cm high.

 Determining ripeness

 Because this tomato is green throughout its lifecycle, it can be difficult to tell when it is ripe.
 There are three main ripening stages.
 Different people have different preferences on which ripening stage is best to harvest during.
 The first stage is when the tomato reaches the normal firmness of a ripe tomato.
 Test this by gently grasping.
 Second, when the Zebra's light green stripes turn to yellow.
 Third, when the bottom of the yellow stripes begin to turn a blush color.
 For a sweeter tomato leave it on the vine for a longer period of time.
 However, leaving it on the vine for too long can cause it to become mealy.